skewerr/cmddisplay/README.md

 create command-line displays and do some other "graphical" things with it.

-I decided to rewrite it and this is my attempt at doing so.
-I actually need to work on a Java thing for school, but I didn't feel inclined to use that language this week, so... fuck.
+I decided to rewrite it yet again and this is my attempt at doing so.

-K bye.

--spoonm